raspberrypilearning/grow-a-tree/en/step_2.md

 ```blocks3
 set size to [10%] ::looks
 ```
 + The instructions currently say "Keep still!".
-That's a bit dull, eh?
+That's a bit dull.
 Can you jazz up the instructions?
 ```blocks3
 say [Keep still!] for (2) seconds ::looks
 ```
-+ Run the program to check your modifications.
++ Run the program to check your changes.
 --- /task ---

 ## Build the camera detector
 That's the set-up done.
-Now, a forever block wraps around the rest of the program so it runs forever (or until the game ends).
+A forever block wraps around the rest of the program so it runs forever (or until the game ends).

 Inside the forever block are two conditions - they are great for developing user interaction.
 Let's see how.